NationalSecurityAgency/kmyth/sgx/README.md

 The code maintained here provides functionality supporting kmyth features implemented within SGX enclaves.
 This includes the ECALLs and OCALLs needed to seal or unseal data into the enclave.
 In order to use it you must create your own enclave, include ```kmyth_enclave.edl``` in your ```.edl``` file, and build the object files for this functionality as part of your application and enclave.
 The ```demo``` directory contains an example application that performs an ECDH key agreement with a "remote" server and securely retrieves a key from the remote server into the enclave.
+For more information on the demo see [Tests and Demo][TESTING.md].

 Some key features of the provided demonstration files worth noting include:
 * The ```kmyth_enclave.edl``` file is included in